 Once you reach Roosevelt Island, you shouldn’t head straight back to Manhattan though – walk down to the southern tip of the island instead, where the Franklin D. Roosevelt Four Freedoms Park, the first memorial honoring Roosevelt in its home state, opened in late 2012.
 The memorial is worth a visit in itself (free admission, but closed on Tuesdays), and also offers beautiful views over the East River, Long Island City and Eastern Manhattan, including the UN building and the Chrysler Building.

 Extra tip: If you want to spend more time on Roosevelt Island, there’s plenty more to see on the thin, only 2 mile long island.
 The ruins of the Smallpox Hospital can be a bit creepy (enhanced by the fact that the hospital hosted patients with contagious diseases in the 19th century), but are a dream for photographers, and on the northern tip of the island you find the Blackwell Island Lighthouse.
-For more places worth checking out on the island, check out this article: Roosevelt Island: A day away from the city without leaving the city.
+For more places worth checking out on the island, check out Lonely Planet’s Best things to do on Roosevelt Island in New York City.
 There are a few shops on Roosevelt Island and there is a Starbucks, but bringing some picnic food is not a bad idea if you’re spending a few hours here.

-Of course there are plenty of more views over New York to be found, for example from Rainey Park in Astoria, Queens (northern Manhattan), from Governors Island (southern Manhattan), the new One World Trade Center Observation Deck (which I hope I’ll be able to check out soon!), the rooftop of the Metropolitan Museum Of Art (don’t miss the rooftop if you’re visiting the museum!), Gantry State Park in Long Island City (East River and Eastern Manhattan), Brooklyn Heights Promenade, Greenwood Cemetery for further-away views over Manhattan.
+Of course there are plenty of more views over New York to be found, for example from Rainey Park in Astoria, Queens (northern Manhattan), from Governors Island (southern Manhattan), the new One World Trade Center Observation Deck, the rooftop of the Metropolitan Museum Of Art (don’t miss the rooftop if you’re visiting the museum!), Gantry State Park in Long Island City (East River and Eastern Manhattan), Brooklyn Heights Promenade, Greenwood Cemetery for further-away views over Manhattan.
 And then there are dozens of rooftop bars all over Manhattan, with fabulous places like 230 5th, the Press Lounge, Upstairs.
-PH-D or Le Bain, to name just a few.Extra tip: If you love views from above as much as I do, check out the Manhattan rooftop bar crawl during which you visit five different rooftop bars all over Manhattan.
+PH-D or Le Bain, to name just a few.Extra tip: If you love views from above as much as I do, check out the Manhattan rooftop bar crawl during which you visit three different rooftop bars in Manhattan.
 The crawl includes one drink in each bar, skip-the-line access and priceless views.